 - 10 oz. cherry tomatoes halved

 For the Steak

-- Follow the directions in our Grilled New York Strip Steak post to grill your steaks.
+- Follow the directions in our our Grilled New York Strip Steak recipe to grill your steaks.

 - Once your steaks are cooked to your liking, cut them into thin strips.